Rola1993/zlack/README.md

  ### Real Time Messaging

  It uses 'ActionCable' to realize live chat.
-Everytime when the current user switches to a chatroom, the Cable.createConsumer() function would set up a WebSocket connection to the Rails server.
-Then the subscription.create() opens a ChatChannel for that specific chatroom id.
+Everytime when the current user switches to a chatroom, componentWillReceiveProps() would detect this change and call createSocket().
+That function would set up a Websocket connection to the Rails server and then create the channel subscription for that specific chatroom id.

  ```javascript
   createSocket(channelId) {